Contact information for Scotland’s leading national law firm, solicitor estate and letting agent. Aberdein Considine, 40 Allardice Street, Stonehaven.

 There remains strong demand for all types of property in the local area, however properties should be well presented, and in good repairable and clean condition to appeal at the viewing stage to attract initial interest.

 There may be a degree of uncertainty among landlords with the recent introduction of the Private Residential Tenancy and whilst we have not seen any adverse affects so far, we should get a better idea of the impact through 2018.
-Viewing enquiries remain strong and as we approach Spring we expect these numbers to hold.
+Viewing enquiries remain strong and as we approach Summer we expect these numbers to hold.

 Stonehaven lies adjacent to a deeply indented bay surrounded on three sides by higher land between Downie Point and Garron Point.
 The town is located 15 miles south of Aberdeen and historically the chief commerce of the area lay in fishing.
 Today, the town’s primary industries are marine services and tourism, with the local landmark Dunnottar Castle bringing in a large number of tourists every year.